 Kidsafe Tasmania conducts free child restraint checking and training sessions for professionals to ensure young children are safely and lawfully seated and restrained in cars.
 Kidsafe also distribute and promote educational materials to inform the public of the correct child restraint type for a child's age and size.

-In FY2023-2024, Kidsafe delivered a series of free child restraint checks and provided training sessions for professionals, with a focus on empowering communities and improving safety for young passengers.
+In 2024, Kidsafe conducted a series of free child restraint checks and provided training sessions for professionals, focusing on empowering communities and improving child passenger safety.
+Key activities included: